Leah1977/LSH_Electricians_MS1/README.md

 ### Expected

-When you click on the phone link, it is expected that the link will change colour.
-As this is a static website no further action will happen.
+When you hover over the social link, it is expected that the link will change colour.
+When you click on the social link you will be redirected to the relevent page in a new window.

 ### Testing

-Tested the phone link on each page by clicking on the phone link.
+Tested the social link on each page by clicking on the social links.

 ### Result

-The site acted as expected, the link changed colour.
+The site acted as expected, the link changed colour when you hover over it and redirects you to a new page when you click on it.

 ### Fix